-And why can’t you get the same results with a lawnmower?
-The simple answer is lawnmowers are too wide to cut the edges that are close to sidewalks, driveways, walking paths, etc., with the requisite precision.
-To be clear though, only the very best stick edger can consistently deliver lawn edges that look like perfectly manicured nails.
+Lawnmowers are too wide to cut the edges that are close to sidewalks, driveways, walking paths, etc., with the requisite precision.
+Only the very best stick edger can consistently deliver lawn edges that look like perfectly manicured nails.

 Top 5 Best Stick Edgers: Review